 When you're adding a new pup to your family it's very tempting to run out and buy up half your local Pet Emporium...

 ....
 I know this is true, because it's something I tend to do every single time!

-Do make sure you don't waste money on stuff that isn't necessary, or that your baby will outgrow in a matter of weeks.
+Do make sure you don't waste money on things that aren't necessary, or that your baby will outgrow in a matter of weeks.

-So, at the beginning it's a good idea to stick to the basics, with a couple of extra 'goodies' thrown in for fun.
+At the beginning it's a good idea to stick to the basics, with a couple of extra 'goodies' thrown in for fun.